LearnWeb3DAO/BasicFrontEndTutorial/README.md

 Back in your local text editor in `index.html`, add the following code to your html page:

-1. Import the Ethersjs source into your `index.html` page inside a new set of script tags:
+1. Import the Ethers.js source into your `index.html` page inside a new set of script tags:

 ```html
 <script